HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 and `on`.

 ## Conclusion
-At HouseTrip we make an extensive use of this pattern.
-Our main app is a quite big Rails app using Backbone in the front-end.
+At HouseTrip we make extensive use of this pattern.
+Our main app is a quite large Rails app using Backbone throughout the front-end.
 Our Backbone views and models generate lots of events, and these events sometimes involve more events.
-Using the pub/sub pattern prevent us ending up with a tightly coupled system which will be impossible to maintain and test.
+Using the pub/sub pattern prevents us from having a tightly coupled system that would be tough to maintain and test.

-It doesn't matter the language or the framework, tightly coupled systems is one of the most common problems in modern web applications.
+Regarless of the language or framework, tightly coupled systems are a common problem in modern web applications.
 We, as developers, should be able to create modular and reusable code and the Publish/Subscribe pattern plays an important role in creating better applications, loosely coupled, flexible, scalable and easy to test.